Found Kitten Support

 At around three weeks you should be able to determine whether your kitten(s) is a boy or a girl.

 The organization you’re fostering for will take care of medical care for you, all you need to do is bring them in for their appointments with the shelter’s veterinarian or the rescue’s selected vet office.
 Still, it is helpful to understand what your kittens are being vaccinated against to help safeguard their health.
+If you are not affiliated with an organization, you should choose a vet you are comfortable with for routine vet care for the kitten(s).

 Killing Fleas on Kittens